Fukaya categories of blowups: Fukaya categories and quantum cohomology

-In this section we introduce bulk-deformed Fukaya categories associated to a given strongly rational finite collection of Lagrangian immersions.
-Given the regularization of the moduli spaces in the previous section, the material in this section is fairly straightforward adaption of that in Fukaya-Oh-Ohta-Ono \cite{fooo} and Akaho-Joyce \cite{Akaho_Joyce_2010}.
+In this section, we introduce bulk-deformed Fukaya categories associated to a given rational finite collection of Lagrangian immersions.
+Given the regularization of the moduli spaces in the Section \ref{regularize} above, the material in this section is fairly straightforward adaptation of that in Fukaya-Oh-Ohta-Ono \cite{fooo}.